divya-yadv/divya-yadv/README.md

 ### Hi there 👋

-- 💻 I'm currently studying in NIT Surathkal, Karnataka
+- 💻 I'm studying in NIT Surathkal, Karnataka
 - 🌱 Currently I’m learning MERN stack
 - 👯 I’m looking forward to collaborate with developers and work on some great projects
 - 💬 Ask me about development, DSA